dp1405/SC205-How-to-run-code/README.md

 ### Steps to run this Console Application

-We have tested this application on Windows 11, and found that you need to follow Some steps to run this console appliacation, which are as follow:
+We have tested this application on Windows 11, and found that you need to follow Some steps to run this console Application, which are as follow:

 Go to the directory where you have downloaded or cloned this application and run it.
 On Windows 11, You will find a message box,